-Welcome to Retro Renovation — your daily dose of mid century renovation resources… design inspiration… fun finds… and a growing community of people all interested in cherishing their mid century and older homes.
+Welcome to Retro Renovation® — your regular dose of mid century and vintage renovation and decorating resources… design inspiration… fun finds… and an archive of stories from an enthusiastic community of people all interested in cherishing their mid century and older homes.

 <– I’m Pam Kueber.
-That’s me with my crazy wallpaper room… that’s my kitchen above — and this my blog, oh I luv it so.
-Doing all the research to renovate my 1951 colonial-ranch house in Lenox, Mass., is what got me into this online escapade.
+That’s me with my crazy wallpaper office … that’s my kitchen above — and this my blog, oh I luv it so.
+Doing all the research to find products to backdate my 1951 colonial-ranch house in Lenox, Mass., is what got me into this online escapade.
 In the course of my endless hunt to find products and design ideas sympathetic to my house’s undeniable mid-century bones, I got…. obsessed… I learned a lot… and I figured, why not share all my finds with other folks undertaking the same journey.
 And now – you have arrived!

 This blog has lots about *modest, mid-century, middle-class* homes — ranches, Capes, Colonials, split-levels, contemporaries, bungalows.
 I also write about sleek *mid-century modern homes*… I love them all, but admit that I tend to worry more about the modest homes (themselves full of charm) being at more serious risk of being gutted, with regrets to follow later.
 Interestingly, both mid-century modern and mid-century modest homes shared many of the same technological features and design cues (like pink bathrooms) inside.
 For further info see my Mid-Century Modest Manifesto and my micro-site SaveThePinkBathrooms.com.